 - 2nd generation (using non-food resources)

-- Lignocellulosic biomass: wood, by-products or waste material from agriculture or wood (bagasse from sugarcane, straw, etc.)
+- Lignocellulosic biomass: wood, by-products or waste materials from agriculture or wood (bagasse from sugarcane, straw, etc.)

 - Municipal waste material: organic waste, waste water, etc.